theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-pa40.md

 {: .box-tip }
 **Tip:** The transaction feature of yunIO offers the same functionalities as the SAP GUI.
-Therefore knowing how to navigate the SAP GUI makes it easier to use the transaction feature.

 ### Create a new Employee in SAP

-The following example application uses a yunIO service to create a new employee in SAP.
+The depicted example application uses a yunIO service to create a new employee in SAP.

 {: .box-note }
 **Note:** The parameters that are needed to create new employees are dependent on your customized SAP settings.